Da He ding: Description

 The Da He ding is named for the inscription in bronzeware script on its interior wall, which reads "Da He" (大禾), or "Great Grain".
 Judging by the inscription, it may have been used during sacrifices for harvest.
+The 11th publication of the Tsinghua bamboo slips research team revealed a text which clarifies "Da He" to be the name of one of four direction gods.

 Although the Da He ding was discovered in the southern Yangtze region, its inscription closely resembles those found in the core Zhongyuan region of the Shang dynasty.

 The ding is rectangular, with four legs, a common shape during the late Shang.
 It is 38.5 cm high, and its opening measures 29.8 cm by 23.7 cm, which is slightly larger than its bottom.

 The most unique feature of the vessel is that each of its four sides are decorated with a dominant human face in high-relief, which is not found in any other ancient Chinese bronzeware.
 Around the faces are small symbolic decorations of horns and claws, indicating a half-human, half-animal nature of the figures.
 There are many speculations regarding the identity of the figures, including ancient mythological figures such as Taotie, Zhurong, Chiyou, and the four-faced Yellow Emperor.
 They may also represent Nuo masks or local ancestral deities.